 - The expected direct rate smoothing (DRS) amortization phase-in from prior years increased the contribution rate by 0.41%.
-The increase is primarily due to the continued phase-in of the asset losses and assumption changes from the 2020 and 2022 valuations, partially offset by the continued phase-in of the large asset gain in the 2021 valuation.
-Please refer to Table V-2 for details of the UAL amortization payments and Appendix D Contribution Allocation Procedure (page 86), which describes the amortization policy in detail. - PEPRA members now make up 52% of active member payroll.
+The increase is primarily due to the final phase-in of the asset losses from the 2020 valuation.
+Please refer to Table V-2 for details of the UAL amortization payments and Appendix D Contribution Allocation Procedure (page 83), which describes the amortization policy in detail. - PEPRA members now make up 57% of active member payroll.
 The average employee contribution rate continues to increase since most PEPRA members have higher employee contribution rates than the retiring or terminating legacy members they replace.
 PEPRA benefits are also lower than the legacy members' benefits.
-The expected impact of the increasing number of PEPRA members was a 0.32% of pay decrease in the employer contribution rate, but the actual impact was a 0.46% of pay decrease, for an additional 0.14% reduction.

-- When legacy members, who have bargained the employee cost-sharing, retire and are replaced by PEPRA members, there are fewer cost-sharing contributions as a percentage of total Plan payroll.
-The expected change in the cost-sharing contribution was a 0.11% of pay increase.
-But the actual cost-sharing decreased from 1.75% to 1.57%, increasing the net employer contribution rate by 0.18%, for an additional 0.07% increase. - Payroll used to amortize unfunded liabilities was higher than expected by about \$12.5 million.
-As a result, the UAL payments are spread over a larger payroll base than expected, and the employer contribution rate, as a percentage of payroll, decreased by 0.76%. - Asset experience produced an investment gain that decreased the contribution rate by 0.03% of pay.
-The assets of the Plan returned 7.2% (net of investment expenses), which is slightly higher than the assumed rate of 7.00%.
+The impact of the increasing number of PEPRA members was a 0.26% of pay decrease in the employer contribution rate. - Payroll used to amortize unfunded liabilities was higher than expected by about \$18.3 million.
+As a result, the UAL payments are spread over a larger payroll base than expected, and the employer contribution rate decreased by 1.07% as a percentage of payroll. - Asset experience produced an investment gain that decreased the contribution rate by 0.26% of pay.
+The assets of the Plan returned 8.4% (net of investment expenses), which is higher than the assumed rate of 7.00%.
 The impact of the current year gain will continue to be phased-in to the employer contribution rates over the next four years, as provided for under the Plan's funding policy.
-See Table V-2 Development of Amortization Payment for more details. - Other demographic experience produced a net increase in cost of about 0.04% of pay.
-The actuarial liability loss of \$30.3 million increased the UAL contribution rate by 0.12%, while other changes in demographics reduced the employers' normal cost rate by 0.08%.
+See Table V-2 Development of Amortization Payment for more details.

+• Other demographic experience produced a net increase in cost of about 0.04% of pay.
+The Actuarial Liability loss of \$22.9 million increased the UAL contribution rate by 0.09%, while other changes in demographics reduced the employers' normal cost rate by 0.05%.